wp-plugins/wp-copysafe-web/readme.txt

 4. A file list can be displayed showing all CopySafe Web images that have been uploaded.

 == Changelog ==

+= 1.9 =
+* Added compatibilty for ASPS web browser.
+* Added ASPS as a browser requirement in settings.
+* Updated download pages to cater for lack of IE and Chrome plugin support.

 = 1.8 =
 * Tested for compatibilty with WP 4.2.